greenbone/docs/src/common/sudo-scanning.rst

 .. warning::

   Make sure that only necessary users have access to the *gvm* group.
-Each user of the *gvm* group has access to can manipulate the Vulnerability Test (VT) scripts (.nasl files).
+Each user of the *gvm* group can manipulate the Vulnerability Test (VT) scripts (.nasl files).
 These scripts are run with root privileges and therefore can be used for exploits.
 See `<https://csal.medium.com/pentesters-tricks-local-privilege-escalation-in-openvas-fe933d7f161f>`_.